apitoolkit/apitoolkit-landing/blog/How-to-Setup-PHP-Laravel-Cache-for-Apitoolkit-to-Avoid-SDK-Reinitialization/index.md

   - SDK
 ---

+# PHP Laravel Cache Setup for Apitoolkit to Avoid SDK Reinit

 ![PHP Laravel Cache Setup for Apitoolkit to Avoid SDK Reinit](Add%20a%20heading.png)

 Laravel caching can significantly boost performance for Apitoolkit projects by eliminating repetitive and costly SDK reinitialization.
 Without caching, the SDK connects from scratch on every request - an inefficient process that hampers speed.
 Implementing caching allows you to store and reuse SDK connections, circumventing reinitialization entirely.